opencast/opencast/docs/documentation/installation/source-debian-ubuntu.md

 You can get the Matterhorn source code by either downloading a tarball of the source code or by cloning the Git repository.
 The latter option is more flexible, it is easier to upgrade and in general preferred for developers.
-The prior option, the tarball download, needs less tools and you don't have to download nearly as much as with Git.
+The prior option, the tarball download, needs less tools and you do not have to download nearly as much as with Git.

 Using the tarball: